Posted by Robert Half on 26 October 2017

 Don’t save showcasing your soft skills for the job search and on the job.
 Make the most out of every professional exchange by adding something of value to every conversation.
 Take an active interest in others; make an effort to focus on the topics that matter to them, both professionally and personally.
 Listen to their points of view, and offer thoughtful comments and help whenever possible.
 You never know when the person you’ve just met might turn out to be a future colleague or a client of your next employer.

 Soft skills like active listening can prompt others to view you more favourably, but don't forget: This isn’t about using tricks to manipulate perceptions.
-Be sincere and use your soft skills to find opportunities, project positivity, find common ground and make valuable connections.
+Be sincere and use your soft skills to find opportunities to project positivity, find common ground and make valuable connections.
 When you do, finding great jobs will come naturally.

 This article is based on Leveraging Your Soft Skills: 4 Tips to Help Your Legal Job Search that originally appeared on the Robert Half Legal blog and on Want to Succeed in Business?
 Get Serious About Developing Soft Skills that originally appeared on the Robert Half blog.